xkavishka/RSSReader/README.md

 :)You have to make sure,you installed python and feedparser to use this tool.

-If not,Asuming you are using linux,
+If not,Asuming you are using linux,(Non gui version)

 -open terminal